petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Finishing Weak 🔚
+Whenever I write a review, the last fourth is always the hardest.
+I'm almost there, and I already have a lot of good content.
+Why not slack a little on notes for the last chapter?
+[Ego depletion](https://www.sciencedirect.com/topics/psychology/ego-depletion) suggests that willpower is a limited resource that decays over time.
+It's been studied extensively in lab tasks, with mixed conclusions.
+But what about similar tasks in the real world with a defined "endpoint?"
+Do book summaries get more sparse as the chapters go on?
+Do people document code less as they wrap up a project?
+Can we quantify when and how much people "slack" as they reach the finish line?s

 ## Chess Dataset ♟️
 It must be an [underused dataset](https://www.kaggle.com/datasnaek/chess).
 Performance in chess games can tell us a host of things about persistance, general intelligence, and executive control.
 For example, how many lost games until someone gives up for the day?
 Is the hot hand a *thing* in chess?
 Did the general public get better or worse at chess after COVID-19 hit?
 What about after daylight savings?